pschool-in/curriculum/content/grammar/pronoun/pronoun-classifySentence.md

 It is a good book.
 They are in the park.
 It is on the table.
-She has kept it safely.
+Sakshi has kept it safely.

 He is sleeping.
 The book belongs to her.